 The farm “Braamfontein” was owned by the Geldenhuys family, who contracted the main dam to be built after the South African War.
 The dam is named after Louw Geldenhuys’ wife, Emmarentia.

 The Emmarentia Dam is an area for water sports such as canoeing, fishing and sailing small boats.
-Bird watchers can see geese, dabchicks, moorhens and other waterfowl which make up part of the surrounding ecosystem.
+Bird watchers are able to see geese, dabchicks, moorhens and other waterfowl which make up part of the surrounding ecosystem.